Julian-Wyatt/ServerSummative/readme.md

 ## initial commit

 ### Description:
-Webpage which contains trailers that can be commented on, and customise to account details and search params
+Webpage which contains trailers that can be liked, and customise to account details and search params